cyrichardson/docs-cloud-keep/api-docs/getting-started/concepts.rst

 Secrets
 ~~~~~~~

-A secret is a singular item that is stored within |product name|.
-It is
+A *secret* is a single item that is stored within |product name|.
+A secret is
 any data that requires security conscious storage such as a key,
 credential, configuration file, etc.  The typical use case for a secret
-is an encryption key that you wish to store away from prying eyes.
+is an encryption key that you want to keep safe.

-For example, you can create a secret to store the following types of data:
+Following are some examples of a secret:

   * Private RSA Key
   * X.509 Certificate
   * Passphrase
   * SSH Key

-The secret schema represents the actual secret or key that is presented
+The secret schema represents the actual data that is presented
 to the |product name| service.
 Secrets themselves can be any format.

 The following example shows the specification for a secret passphrase that